 Pretty sure this qualifies as a "warming" cocktail.
 The heat from the habaneros will make sure you're kept quite cozy.
 And roasting is just so perfect in the cool weather.
 This grapefruit margarita has already landed back on my list as a drink I need to make again immediately.

-Just looking at these pictures will help me get through Monday.
+Just looking at the pictures of these spicy roasted grapefruit margaritas will help me get through Monday.
 I think?
 I hope.
 Strength comes in different forms.

 Even if it's not tonight, I highly encourage you to roast up and juice some grapefruit as soon as you possibly can.
 If you're not feeling the whole tequila on a weekday thing, I'll even tell you that you can drink it as is.
 But seriously, who are you to turn down a margarita?